Horse collar: Europe

-The creation of the horse collar removed the previous physical restrictions the old harness had on the animal, and allowed the horse to be able to exert its full strength in ploughing.
-Originally, the structure of the old harness forced the horse to literally pull its workload, the horse collar's development instead allowed the horse to push its workload, increasing the efficiency of its labor output.

 Following the introduction of the horse collar to Europe and its use being clearly evident by 1000 AD, the use of horses for ploughing became more widespread.
 Horses work roughly 50 percent faster than oxen.
 With the collar, combined with the horseshoe, the heavy plough, and other developments in the agricultural system, the efficiency of the European peasant farmer in producing food increased, allowing further societal development in Europe.
 The surplus in food allowed labor specialization as farmers could change their occupation and focus on other skills, such as the purchase and selling of goods, resulting in the emergence of a merchant class within European society.
 The horse collar was one of the factors in the ending of the feudal system and transition from the Middle Ages.

-Weight pulling studies
+Experimental archaeology and reinterpretation

 The French cavalry officer Lefebvre des Noëttes experimented with the ancient throat-and-girth harness in comparison the later trace breast-harness and then finally the matured form of the medieval collar harness.
 In his experiment of 1910, he found that two horses (aided by effective traction) using the throat-and-girth harness were limited to pulling about 1100 lbs.
 (1/2 ton).
 However, a single horse with a more efficient collar harness could draw a weight of about 1 1/2 tons.

 However, the findings of Lefebvre des Noëttes were not without challenges, notably the argument that there was an early partial horse collar, a dorsal yoke system, dating to ancient Rome, and that Lefebvre's designs did not accurately reflect those actually used, but rather created an inaccurate design that was less efficient than any actual ancient harnesses used.
 While Lefebvre's experiments clearly demonstrated that the throat and girth design he used rode up on horses and cut off their air, images from ancient art and partial yokes found by archaeologists suggested that with proper placement and the addition of a stiff partial yoke, the breastcollar remained on the chest, and wind was not in fact cut off while pulling.

-Further studies conducted in 1977 by Spruytte and Mary Aiken Littauer, followed up by Georges Raepsaet, with more accurately reconstructed ancient designs suggested that horses with ancient harness designs could pull nearly as much as with the more modern horse collar.
-The primary benefit to the use of the modern horse collar, it is argued, was that it allowed a lower point of attachment and in so doing increased the usability of horses for ploughing.
+Further studies conducted in 1977 by Spruytte and Mary Aiken Littauer, followed up by Georges Raepsaet, used more accurately reconstructed ancient harness designs and suggested that horses using these early systems could pull nearly as much as with the later horse collar.
+These researchers argued that the primary advantage of the fully developed collar was not raw pulling power but the lower point of attachment it allowed, which made horses more effective for ploughing.

+Spruytte also examined ancient artistic depictions of traction systems and argued that earlier scholars had misinterpreted them.
+He identified at least three early systems—shoulder traction (Egyptian), breast traction (Greek and Roman), and a mixed form—and demonstrated their effectiveness by building reproduction chariots and harnesses and testing them with live horses.